Under fire, FBI’s Strzok says personal views didn’t affect decisions

 “We're not even a week into an investigation that you originated, approved, were the contact for, you hadn't interviewed a single solitary soul until August the 11th, and you're already promising to protect the country from that menace Donald Trump,” Gowdy said.

-In his opening statement Strzok acknowledged making “blunt” comments about Trump and other political figures, and expressed regret.
+Strzok repeatedly expressed regret over what he called “blunt” comments about Trump and other political figures, but refused to concede that those comments represented bias against Trump.
 Responding to Gowdy, Strzok said messages such as that one were “written late at night, off-the-cuff,” and reflecting his immediate views about news of the day.

 “To suggest somehow we can parse down the words of short hand textual conversations like they're some contract for a car is simply not consistent with my or most people's use of text messaging,” he said.
 “The suggestion that I in some dark chamber somewhere in the FBI would somehow cast aside all of these procedures, all of these safe guards, and somehow be able to do this is astounding me.
 It simply couldn’t happen.
 And the proposition that it is going on, that it might occur anyway in the FBI, deeply corrodes what the FBI is in American society.”